 The judicial power of the Student Court shall extend to the following controversies:

-- Matters of the Trial of Impeachment.
+- Matters of the trial of impeachment.

-- Matters of interpretation of this constitution.
+- Matters of interpretation of the ASUN Constitution.

 - Matters of contested elections.

-Dispostion of Matters:
+Dispostion of Matters

 Parties involved in a decision of the Student Court shall have an appeal to the University Appeals Board where that body grants such an appeal.
 The decisions of the Student Court, where not altered by the University Appeals Board shall be complied with and enforced by the executive branches created in the Constitution.
 The Student Court may also recommend to the appropriate branch penalties or sanctions in any controversy.